rrwick/Basecalling-comparison/README.md

 # Results

-### Basecaller differences
+### Total yield

+_YIELD BAR PLOT HERE_

-Nanonet had some particularly odd behaviour.
-For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically shorter.
+You might expect that each basecaller would produce approximately the same total yield.
+E.g. a read that's 10 kbp in one basecaller would be about 10 kbp in each basecaller.
+And for the most part, that is what we see, but Nanonet is a notable exception.
+For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically so.
 For example, all versions of Albacore basecalled one read (`d2e65643-98b4-4a61-ad36-119e55250b28`) to a 34+ kbp sequence.
 Nanonet produced a 518 bp sequence for the same read.
-All in all, while other basecallers produced a total of over 1 Gbp of sequence, Nanonet only made 355 Mbp - something to keep in mind when viewing the results.
+I don't have an explanation for this odd behaviour.

 ### Read identity